victorca25/traiNNer/README.md

 1. Prepare datasets, usually the DIV2K dataset.
 More details are in [`codes/data`](https://github.com/victorca25/BasicSR/tree/master/codes/data) and [
 (Faster IO speed)](https://github.com/xinntao/BasicSR/wiki/Faster-IO-speed).
-1. Optional: If the intention is to replicate the original paper here you would prerapre the PSNR-oriented pretrained model.
+1. Optional: If the intention is to replicate the original paper here you would prepare the PSNR-oriented pretrained model.
 You can also use the original `RRDB_PSNR_x4.pth` as the pretrained model for that purpose, otherwise *any* existing model will work as pretrained.
-1. Modify the configuration file  `options/train/train_esrgan.json`
+1. Modify the configuration file  `options/train/train_esrgan.yaml`
-1. Run command: `python train.py -opt options/train/train_esrgan.json`
+1. Run command: `python train.py -o options/train/train_esrgan.yaml`

 ### Train SR models
 1. Prepare datasets, usually the DIV2K dataset.
 More details are in [`codes/data`](https://github.com/victorca25/BasicSR/tree/master/codes/data).
-1. Modify the configuration file `options/train/train_sr.json`
+1. Modify the configuration file `options/train/train_sr.yaml`
-1. Run command: `python train.py -opt options/train/train_sr.json`
+1. Run command: `python train.py -o options/train/train_sr.yaml`

 ### Train SFTGAN models
 *Pretraining is also important*.
 We use a PSNR-oriented pretrained SR model (trained on DIV2K) to initialize the SFTGAN model.

 1. First prepare the segmentation probability maps for training data: run [`test_seg.py`](https://github.com/victorca25/BasicSR/blob/master/codes/test_seg.py).
 We provide a pretrained segmentation model for 7 outdoor categories in [Pretrained models](#pretrained-models).
 We use [Xiaoxiao Li's codes](https://github.com/lxx1991/caffe_mpi) to train our segmentation model and transfer it to a PyTorch model.